amalrik/amalrik.github.com/_drafts/settingup-rails6-rspec.md

  - -d postgresql: informs rails to use postgres as database.

 ### Install Rspec
-Change the Gemfile, adding the gems right after byebug, like this:
+Change the Gemfile, adding the gems on the group development and test, like this:
 {% highlight ruby %}
 #Gemfile
 group :development, :test do